noiseprotocol/noise_spec/noise.md

  length field prior to each message.

- * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to a length field, if one is included).
+ * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
 This allows extending the handshake with pattern re-initialization or other alternative messages in the future.